 1. The Center for Career Development and faculty work together to identify students to participate, with an emphasis on matriculating juniors.
 We aim to have 15 students in the program each year.

-2. These students will be trained on campus to succeed on in financial services internships and jobs.
+2. These students will be trained on campus to succeed in financial services internships and jobs.

-3. Selected students will travel to New York each fall semester for a 1 or 2-day trip meeting with key Wall Street alumni, parents and recruiters.
+3. Selected students will travel to New York each fall semester for a two day trip, meeting with key Wall Street alumni, parents and recruiters.

 4. Students will then apply to internships for the summer after their junior year.

 5. Over time, we would like to add key curricular components including dedicated courses, for-credit internships and research options for faculty.

 The first component entails regular group meetings to help students improve their resumes and application materials.
 Dr. Austin Lobo, Chair of the Math & Computer Science Department, has been an influential partner and mentor to Wall St. students.
 As part of these meetings, students will have the opportunity to complete the specialized Training the Street financial workshop.

 During the second phase, students visit Wall Street in New York City.
 Here, the Wall Street team of staff and faculty introduce students to alumni working in the financial market and visit key financial institutions operating on or near Wall Street.
 The program concludes with students applying to, and accepting, internships offered from finance or other business firms.